-The area’s significance can be traced back to the British colonial era, where Saddar was considered as the central business district of Karachi.
+The area’s significance can be traced back to the British colonial era when Saddar was considered the central business district of Karachi.
 After Pakistan’s independence, the area continued to serve as the hotspot for all local and foreign visitors.

 Saddar Then – A Thriving Community

 Sadar The historical district of Karachi, usually referred to as Saddar or Saddar Town, is situated in the centre of Karachi, Pakistan.
 The region has a long history going back to colonial times.

 Saddar functioned as Karachi’s commercial and cultural hub during the British Raj.
 In Saddar, where the British established their military and administrative headquarters, numerous significant structures and landmarks were built.
 The well-known Empress Market, now a well-liked attraction, was constructed in the late 19th century.